 Project Activities

-In Year 1, the research team will develop and revise the initial version of T3V based on feedback from an advisory board, field testing with early childhood classroom teachers, and suggestions from consultants.
-A series of feasibility studies will be conducted in Years 2 and 3 to determine whether the intervention can be implemented with fidelity and whether teachers and children demonstrate changes in target outcomes.
-In Year 4, a small randomized controlled trial will be conducted to test the promise of T3V for changing teacher knowledge and practice around vocabulary instruction, as well as the vocabulary skills of children at risk for CD.
+The research team developed and revised the initial version of T3V based on feedback from an advisory board, field testing with early childhood classroom teachers, and suggestions from consultants.
+A series of feasibility studies was conducted to determine whether the intervention could be implemented with fidelity and whether teachers and children demonstrate changes in target outcomes.
+A small randomized controlled was conducted to test the promise of T3V for changing teacher knowledge and practice around vocabulary instruction, as well as the vocabulary skills of children at risk for CD.

 Structured Abstract